AngleProtocol/angle-docs/README.md

 Angle has two modules, or set of smart contracts, from which agTokens can be issued or minted: the original [Angle Core module](/concepts/overview.md) that was released in November 2021, and the new [Angle Borrowing module](/new-module/README.md).

+{% hint style="info" %}
+Angle Borrowing Module should be deployed in May 2022.
+{% endhint %}

 Angle also relies on a [Governance module](/governance/angle-dao.md) to manage the protocol.

 ### 🛣️ Roadmap